10th edition of Systema Naturae: Pisces

 Linnaeus described fish as: "Always inhabiting the waters; are swift in their motion and voracious in their appetites.
 They breathe by means of gills, which are generally united by a bony arch; swim by means of radiate fins, and are mostly covered over with cartilaginous scales.
-Besides they parts they have in common with other animals, they are furnished with a nictitant membrane, and most of them with a swim-bladder, by the contraction or dilatation of which, they can raise or sink themselves in their element at pleasure."
+Besides the parts they have in common with other animals, they are furnished with a nictitant membrane, and most of them with a swim-bladder, by the contraction or dilatation of which, they can raise or sink themselves in their element at pleasure."

 Linnaeus divided the fishes based upon the position of the ventral and pectoral fins, into the following orders and genera: